-Establishing a 401(k) Plan
+Establishing a Profit Sharing Plan

-When you establish a 401(k) plan, you must take certain basic actions.
+When you establish a profit sharing plan, you must take certain basic actions.
 One of your first decisions will be whether to set up the plan yourself or to consult a professional or financial institution - such as a bank, mutual fund provider, or insurance company - to help you establish and maintain the plan.
-In addition, there are four initial steps for setting up a 401(k) plan:
+In addition, there are four initial steps for setting up a profit sharing plan:

 - Adopt a written plan document,

 - Arrange a trust for the plan's assets,

 - Develop a recordkeeping system, and

-- Provide plan information to employees eligible to participate.
+- Provide plan information to eligible employees.